 An outstanding planner makes a great teacher.
 The mental picture of the class room can vary with individual teachers perceptive.
 A concept called reverse engineering is being practiced by engineers for ages.
 They visualise the end product, and work back to achieve that to the beginning.
 Similarly a lesson planner should conceptualise what mental picture the student should have at the end of the lesson.
 So backward planning gains momentum.

-Try not to complicate the lesson planning but make it simple, which will hit the target straight.
+Try not to complicate the lesson planning template but make it simple, which will hit the target straight.
 A teacher should devise the shortest path to strike the target in his lesson plan sample.
 It is advisable to check how much the planned lessons have driven into the pupil by asking few questions.

 Following are in a nutshell the prime consideration for effective planning: